“Krupa’s drums went through us like a triple bourbon.” – Eddie Condon

 “The way he used the drums, the rims, the cymbals was just marvellous.
 He developed ideas and built excitement through a tune […] he was both a source of pulsation and musical colour. […] He was one of my main inspirations.”

 In the summer of 1926, Krupa worked a steady job with guitarist Eddie Condon and bassist Thelma Coombs at the Vanity Fair Café, a reaturant far up in Chicago’s North Side, several miles from the bustling jazz centres of the Stroll.
-After hours, they sometimes travelled out to a resort on Hudson Lake, Indiana, to hear the band that were resident for the holiday season – Jean Goldkette’s Victor Recording Orchestra (yes, THAT one, with Bix Beiderbecke, Frank Trumbauer, and Chauncey Morehouse on drums).
+After hours, they sometimes travelled out to the Blue Lantern resort on Hudson Lake, Indiana, to hear the band that were resident for the holiday season – Jean Goldkette’s Victor Recording Orchestra (yes, THAT one, with Bix Beiderbecke, Frank Trumbauer, and Chauncey Morehouse or Dee Orr on drums).
 Whilst generationally Krupa may have been in the second wave, he was learning first-hand from some of the original Heroes.
 To get a clearer sense of the geography behind all the places Gene and his pals were hearing all this amazing music, check out ‘Library #8: A Drumming Map Of Chicago’.

 In mid-1927 the Rendezvous nightclub, slightly south of the Vanity Fair (and thus closer to central Chicago) was recruiting a new band.
 They started by hiring clarinettist Frank Teschemacher, an Austin High School alumnus and truly original stylist – who then brought in other Gang members including Jimmy McPartland (cornet), Joe Sullivan (piano), Bud Freeman (tenor saxophone) and Jim Lannigan (bass/tuba).
 Regular percussionist Dave Tough was making one of his frequent long trips to Europe (his family was Scottish), so the drum chair went to the teenaged Krupa, who at that time was working in an Indiana theatre.
 At some point during their spell at the Rendezvous the band gained two important fans: guitarist and champion talker Eddie Condon (who had known many of the Austin gang for some years) and a recent acquaintance of his, William ‘Red’ McKenzie, a singer and comb-and-paper player.
 Back in 1924, McKenzie had made a series of novelty records for Brunswick with his band the Mound City Blue Blowers and had caused a sensation, selling well over a million copies and touring as far as Europe.
 Now he was in Chicago scouting for new members.
 Condon selected a group from within the Rendezvous’ house band to play privately for McKenzie’s consideration; McKenzie, ambitious and adept at spotting talent, went to OKeh Records producer Tommy Rockwell and convinced him to allow them to record.
 Rockwell allocated them a slot at OKeh’s Chicago studio at 10am on 9th December, as the ‘McKenzie-Condon Chicagoans’.